AytekinYaliz/ylz.poc.client-ts/examples/js.md

 A function that is the property of an object is called its *method*.
-To create a function we can use a *function declaration*. function f() { /\* ... \*/ }
+To create a function we can use:
+*Function Declaration*: function func() { /\* ... \*/ }
+*Function Expression*: var func = function() { /\* ... \*/ };
 The function has full access to the outer variable.
 It can modify it as well.
 If a same-named variable is declared inside the function then it *shadows* the outer one.
 Values passed to a function as parameters are copied to its local variables (But you can update object properties in the function).

 ### SCOPE ###